Canadian Drowning Reports

 Prepared by the Drowning Prevention Research Centre for the Lifesaving Society Canada

-The Lifesaving Society and the Drowning Prevention Research Centre have released the Manitoba Drowning Report 2016 Edition.
+Lifesaving Society Canada and the Drowning Prevention Research Centre have released the 2017 Manitoba Drowning Report.

 Older Drowning Reports

 - Manitoba Drowning Report – 2016

 - Manitoba Drowning Report – 2015

 The World Health Organization (WHO) has published the first ever Global Report on Drowning: Preventing a Leading Killer.
 The report identifies drowning as a major public health issue and calls on the world’s nations to ramp up drowning prevention measures.
 From the report:

 Globally, an estimated 372 000 people drown worldwide each year, among them more than 63 000 children under the age of 5 years.
 Drowning is one of the ten leading causes of death for children in every region of the world.
 (Source)